“Where Faith Abounds”

 After Thirteen Heavens of Decreasing Choice and Nine Hells of Increasing Doom, the Tree of Life will blossom with a fruit never before known in The Creation — The New Spirit of Man.”
 (Zapotec prophecy)

-In hindsight, when you stop to consider the actual reason for those interruptions, is it any wonder that ultimately something more ominous was in the offing?
-As we later discovered, with the Al Qaeda attack on the Twin Towers in New York City, September 11, 2001.
-A wake-up call that not only affected America universally (I was without cell-service for the better part of a month), but set in motion a series of events that would culminate in The Global War on Terror (GWOT); signalling the beginning of the end.
+In hindsight, when you stop consider the Middle Eastern origin of each crisis, it’s little wonder that something more ominous would be in the offing.
+And it was, as we later discovered, with the Al Qaeda attack on the Twin Towers in New York on September 11, 2001.
+It was not only a wake-up call for the entire nation (I was without cell-service for the better part of a month), but set in motion a series of events that would ultimately result in The Global War on Terror, or GWOT.
+Yet, it wouldn’t end there, as both prophetically, as well as tangibly, our entanglement with the Middle East is far from over.

-The fact that both foreign nationals and American citizens were now seen as equally suspect only added to the growing mistrust of The Federal Government.
-And while the unease was understandable, it soon became visible, with the creation of The Department of Homeland Security.
-With the honorable Tom Ridge as its initial director, he was quick to make this point in his first public address, and I paraphrase: “While America’s attention has been focused on the ‘axis of evil’ abroad, we need not remind ourselves that the terror attack of 9/11 took place on American soil.
-And while ‘Islamic radicals’ remain parcel to the fact, there are other ‘bad actors’ here at home, including those within certain Native American and Christian circles that we need to keep our eye on.”
+The fact that not only foreign nationals, but American citizens were now seen as potential threats, helped fuel a growing paranoia within the country, and an increasing distrust of the federal government.
+Such suspicions were soon confirmed in the minds of many with the creation of The Department of Homeland Security on November 25, 2002.
+And if there remained any doubts as to its purpose, that was put to rest by it’s first appointed director, the honorable Tom Ridge.
+In his first public address, he noted, and I paraphrase: “While our attention remains focused on the “Axis of Evil” abroad, we needn’t remind ourselves that the terrorist attack of 9/11 took place on American soil.
+And while ‘Islamic radicals’ were parcel to the fact, there remain other concerns here at home that are worth watching, particularly among Native American groups and Christian organizations.
 Talk about smoke-signals!
-As if that weren’t enough, it was soon followed by a virtual tsunami of legal precedents, which formed a cage of compliance around all Americans, whose sole purpose was to restrain remonstrance from so-called resisters.
+And as if that weren’t enough, it was soon followed by a virtual tsunami of legal precedents, which to serve to form a cage of compliance for American citizens, with the expressed purpose of restraining remonstance.

 A Knights Errand